dippy2214/Checkers-AI/README.md

 My simulation step was also designed to be as simple as I could imagine.
 The purposes of simulation is to create a score that can be used in backpropegation to add or take from the potential value of the move our AI is considering playing.
 For this purposes, the AI would simulate a full game all the way to an end state through purely random moves (you may be seeing a pattern in my interpretation of simplicity here).

+#### ♻ Backpropegation
+backpropegation is the process of moving back up the